W

 Why Core Web Vitals Still Decide Who Wins in Google (2025 Edition)

 And why 'good enough' performance is no longer enough.
-In 2025, Core Web Vitals are no longer a ranking trick—they are a filter.
-Fast, stable sites win.
-Slow, unstable sites quietly disappear.
+In 2025, Core Web Vitals are no longer a ranking trick—they are often a filter.
+Fast, stable sites tend to win.
+Slow, unstable sites can quietly disappear.

 Why Lighthouse Scores Lie (And What Actually Matters)

-The performance metrics Google actually uses—and why your 98 score means nothing.
+The performance metrics Google actually uses—and why your 98 score often means little.
 Lighthouse measures a controlled fantasy.
 Google measures reality.
 Learn why high Lighthouse scores often correlate with bad SEO decisions.

 SSR, Edge, Streaming: What Google Actually Sees

 And why many 'modern' setups silently hurt SEO.
-Google does not rank promises—it ranks what it can reliably see, render, and evaluate.
+Google doesn't just rank promises—it ranks what it can reliably see, render, and evaluate.
 Learn how SSR, Edge, and Streaming affect indexing and what Google really sees.

 The SEO Cost of JavaScript Frameworks: Myth vs Reality